 - What happened to the idea of processing the signal as little as possible and

 leaving the job to the neural network?
-Circuit 6 amplifies certain
+Circuit 6 (whole device) amplifies certain

 information but hides other, like the DC voltage offset between electrodes.